GLRJr/GLRJr/README.md

 <img src="github-readme-images/Blue Illustrated Technology General LinkedIn Banner.gif" alt="banner"></img>

 ### Hi there 👋
-I am a Full stack Software Engineer/ Technologist based in Los Angeles, California.
+I am a Full Stack Software Engineer based in Los Angeles, California.
 I started my career as a Aviation Electronics/ Propulsion Technician and soon my love of hardware developed into a love of software.

 Having a background in Areospace, I spent all my time working with machines and now I get to work with people.
 I find Software Engineering interesting because I've seen the amazing things we can acomplish with technology.
 I am looking forward to collaborating with other engineers and designers to build things people love.